Skip to Main Content

 - verb conjugations

-- different spelling (labor / labour)
+- different spelling (labor / labour or organisation / organization)

 - translations into languages which are relevant to your subject and discipline

 Correct your search terms along the way.
 If you do so from the very start, you will soon see which (new) terms produce the right results, and which terms don't.
-Repeat this method als long as it takes.
+Repeat this method as long as it takes.

 You don't have to reinvent the wheel.
 Use resources: